The W: Accolades

-The W appeared on numerous Albums of the Year lists by several American publishers, such as Rolling Stone, Spin, and The Village Voice.
-The album also appeared on the same lists for several international publishers, such as NME, The Wire and Uncut from the United Kingdom, and Liberation and Les Inrockuptibles from France, for which it was ranked number one in the latter.
+The W appeared on Albums of the Year lists by several American publishers, such as Rolling Stone, Spin, and The Village Voice.
+The album also appeared on the same lists for several international publishers, such as NME, The Wire, and Uncut from the United Kingdom, and Liberation and Les Inrockuptibles from France, for which it was ranked number one in the latter.
 In 2005, Hip Hop Connection ranked the album number 70 on their 100 Greatest Rap Albums 1995–2005 list.
-One year later, the album was included in Gary Mulholland 261 Greatest Albums Since Punk and Disco.
-In 2008, The W was included in Tom Moon's 1000 Recordings to Hear Before You Die, and in 2009, Pitchfork Media ranked it number 162 on their Top 200 Albums of the 2000s list, stating "The W was as surprising as it was pleasing, packing some of the RZA's best production work, and some of the group's best music."
+One year later, the album was included in Gary Mulholland's book The 261 Greatest Albums Since Punk and Disco.
+In 2009, Pitchfork ranked it number 162 on their Top 200 Albums of the 2000s list, stating "The W was as surprising as it was pleasing, packing some of the RZA's best production work, and some of the group's best music."

 Commercial performance

 The W debuted at number five on the US Billboard 200, and number one on the US Top R&B/Hip Hop Albums charts, selling 301,000 copies in the first week.
 On December 14, 2000, the album was certified platinum by the Recording Industry Association of America (RIAA) for shipments of over a million copies in the United States.
 As of April 2014, the album has sold 1.1 million copies in the United States.